brunofalmeida/PocketGuide-Android/README.md

 An Android application that uses Estimote beacons to help the user navigate an indoor environment.

-Developed at Cossette (http://www.cossette.com) in July-August 2016 and demonstrated to representatives from SickKids (http://www.sickkids.ca).
+Developed at [Cossette](http://www.cossette.com) in July-August 2016 and demonstrated to representatives from [SickKids](http://www.sickkids.ca).

 ## Interface